kitchoi/mayavi/docs/source/mayavi/installation.rst

 such they are rapidly becoming the standard for distributing Python packages.

-The easiest way to install Mayavi with eggs is to use pre-built eggs built for your particular platform and downloaded by `easy_install`.
+The user may install Mayavi with eggs using the pre-built eggs built for your particular platform and downloaded by `easy_install`.
 Alternatively `easy_install` can build the eggs from the source tarballs.
 This is also fairly easy to do if you have a proper build environment.